sprblm/dots-website/site/projects/web-monetization/index.md

 towards end users or developers, resulting in a gap addressing how to integrate the technology into existing creative platforms where creators are already making money.
-This could be improved with step-by-step instructions, including screen shots, on how to start making money quickly with existing platforms (such as YouTube and Twitch).
+This could be improved with step-by-step instructions, including screenshots, on how to start making money quickly with existing platforms (such as YouTube and Twitch).

 *Web extension walkthrough*